gtker/wow_messages/README.md

 * `WOWM_WIRESHARK`: must point to a valid `packet-woww.c` in a wireshark repo.
 This file will then be modified with the auto generated Wireshark messages.
 * `WOWM_PRINT_TEST_ERRORS`: when set errors testing that the application exists with a message will print error messages.
+* `WOWM_ONLY_PRINT_NAME_OF_SINGLE_MESSAGE`: when set the reporting output will be the first unimplemented message without a newline character.
+This is intended for quickly implementing many messages in quick succession.

 ## License